semuconsulting/PyGPSClient/README.md

 ![ttydialog screenshot](https://github.com/semuconsulting/PyGPSClient/blob/master/images/tty_dialog.png?raw=true)

 The TTY Commands dialog provides a facility to send user-defined ASCII TTY commands (e.g. `AT+` style commands) to the connected serial device.
 Commands can be entered manually or selected from a list of user-defined presets.
 The dialog can be accessed via menu bar Options...TTY Commands.
-If the CRLF? checkbox is ticked, a CRLF (`b"\x0d\x0a"`) terminator will be added to the command string.
-If the Echo? checkbox is ticked, outgoing TTY commands will be echoed on the console with the marker `"TTY<<"`.
+If the CRLF checkbox is ticked, a CRLF (`b"\x0d\x0a"`) terminator will be added to the command string.
+If the Echo checkbox is ticked, outgoing TTY commands will be echoed on the console with the marker `"TTY<<"`.

-Preset commands can be set up by adding appropriate semicolon-delimited message descriptions and payload definitions to the `"ttypresets_l":` list in your json configuration file (see [example provided](https://github.com/semuconsulting/PyGPSClient/blob/master/pygpsclient.json#L243)).
+Preset commands can be set up by adding appropriate semicolon-delimited message descriptions and payload definitions to the `"ttypresets_l":` list in your json configuration file (see [example provided](https://github.com/semuconsulting/PyGPSClient/blob/master/pygpsclient.json#L246)).
 The message definition comprises a free-format text description (*avoid embedded semi-colons*) followed by one or more ASCII TTY commands, e,g.

 - `<description>; <tty command>`